-Town and Board of Education officials, Town and Board of Education employees, and Town consultants must be guided by the principles of this Code of Ethics:
+Town officials, Town employees, and Town consultants must be guided by the principles of this Code of Ethics:

 - Public trust - Maintain the public trust by always acting in the best interests of the community and not for personal gain. - Honesty and integrity - Always act with honesty and integrity when carrying out duties and perform all duties in a transparent way. - Responsibility - Assume responsibility for your decisions and actions. - Conflicts of Interest - Avoid actual or perceived conflicts of interests.
 Refrain from allowing personal or financial interests to influence your work. - Respect - Be respectful, professional, and fair in the course of all interactions with the public, colleagues, and any other stakeholders.